-Timothy Johnson is a Senior Managing Director of Blackstone Real Estate Debt Strategies and the Head of North American Originations for Blackstone Real Estate Debt Strategies, based in New York.
+Timothy Johnson is a Senior Managing Director of Blackstone Real Estate Debt Strategies and the Head of U.S. Originations for Blackstone Real Estate Debt Strategies, based in New York.
 Mr. Johnson is involved in sourcing, underwriting, negotiating and structuring debt investments across many asset types and geographies.
 Before joining Blackstone in 2011, Mr. Johnson was a co-founder of BroadPeak Funding, a boutique commercial real estate finance company based in Los Angeles.
 Prior to founding BroadPeak, Mr. Johnson was a Vice President in the Lehman Brothers Global Commercial Real Estate Group where he worked from 2002 to 2008.
 While at Lehman his responsibilities included sourcing, structuring, underwriting and executing large structured finance transactions as well as select equity investments.
-Mr. Johnson received a BA in Mathematics from the College of the Holy Cross where he graduated cum laude.
+Mr. Johnson received a BA in Mathematics from the College of the Holy Cross where he graduated cumlaude.

-Farhad Karim is a Senior Managing Director and Chief Operating Officer of Blackstone Real Estate Europe.
-Since joining Blackstone in 2011, Mr. Karim has been involved in a number of real estate acquisitions, dispositions, and other initiatives throughout Europe.
+Farhad Karim is a Senior Managing Director, Global General Counsel of Blackstone Real Estate, and Chief Operating Officer of Blackstone Real Estate Europe, based in London.
+Mr. Karim is responsible for the oversight and coordination of all legal affairs relating to Blackstone Real Estate's global business.
+Since joining Blackstone in 2011, Mr. Karim has also been involved in a number of real estate acquisitions, dispositions, financing, and other initiatives throughout Europe.
 Prior to joining Blackstone, Mr. Karim was a partner at Simpson Thacher & Bartlett LLP where he worked on a variety of real estate transactions in Asia, Europe, and North America.
-Mr. Karim received a BA (Honours) from McGill University and a Masters in International Affairs and a JD from Columbia University.
+Mr. Karim received a BA (Honours) from McGill University and a Masters in International Affairs and JD from Columbia University.

 Andrew Lax is a Senior Managing Director and the Head of Blackstone Real Estate Asset Management for Europe, based in London.
-Since joining Blackstone in 2002, Mr. Lax has been involved in over \$40 billion of real estate investments across many property types, including Equity Office Properties Trust, Hilton Worldwide and Sunwest Senior Living.
+Since joining Blackstone in 2002, Mr. Lax has been involved in over \$40 billion of real estate investments across many property types, including Equity Office Properties Trust, Hilton Hotels

+Corporation and Sunwest Senior Living.
 Most recently, he has played a key role in the creation and growth of IndCor Properties.
 Before joining Blackstone, Mr. Lax worked for TD Securities' real estate group.
 Mr. Lax received a BComm from the University of British Columbia, where he graduated with honors.